On This Page

 Stopping takes longer than you think.
 At 60 mph, the distance traveled from the point you recognize a hazard ahead and apply the brakes, to where your vehicle comes to a stop is greater than the length of a football field.

 It is important for drivers to scan ahead for trouble spots as far as you can see to help you avoid the need for last-minute moves.
 Scanning means taking in the entire scene, including the sides of the road.
 Scanning the road ahead and to the sides helps you see pedestrians ahead, potential hazards, vehicles that may enter your path, or signs routing you to another street or road.
-Look for clues that a driver ahead may be going to slow down or stop, such as a bicyclist or pedestrian on the road ahead, brake lights coming on, or blinking turn signals.
+Look for clues that a driver ahead may be going to slow down or stop, such as a person riding a bicycle or pedestrian on the road ahead, brake lights coming on, or blinking turn signals.

 Slow down before you enter a curve.
 Use the speed shown below a curve sign as a guide, if posted.
 Look through the curve to where you want to go and then check the lane position of approaching vehicles.
 Stay to the right of the center line and in the middle of your lane.
 Be alert for bicyclists, pedestrians, or slow-moving vehicles hidden around the curve.
 As you come out of a curve, increase your speed gradually.